 While most Escherichia coli (E. coli) strains are harmless, some strains make powerful toxins, known as shiga toxins, and can cause severe illness.
 E. coli O157:H7, the most common type of shiga toxin-producing E. coli, is capable of causing severe illness characterized by bloody diarrhea, and potentially leading to a serious and sometimes deadly complication known as Hemolytic Uremic Syndrome.
 Though infections can occur among persons of all age groups, children under 5 are most frequently diagnosed with the infection.

 Shiga toxin-producing E. coli infection causes symptoms ranging from mild, non-bloody diarrhea to severe bloody diarrhea and stomach cramps.
 Usually little or no fever is present.
 In children under 5 years of age and the elderly, the infection can also cause a complication called hemolytic uremic syndrome, in which the red blood cells are destroyed and the kidneys fail.

-Shiga toxin-producing E. coli is spread via fecal-oral transmission in other words, by ingesting a small amount of fecal matter containing the bacteria.
-It lives in the intestines of healthy cattle and other animals, and meat may become contaminated during slaughter.
+E. coli O157:H7 can live in the intestines of healthy cattle and other animals.
+Meat may become contaminated during slaughter.
 Eating undercooked beef, especially ground beef, is a major cause of infection.
-Handling animals at farms and petting zoos can also be a cause of infection.
+Handling animals at a farm or petting zoo can also cause infection.

-Other sources of infection are consumption of raw sprouts, lettuce, spinach, unpasteurized milk, juice, and swimming in or drinking sewage-contaminated water.
+Other sources of the bacteria are raw sprouts, lettuce, spinach, unpasteurized milk, juice, and swimming in or drinking sewage-contaminated water.

 The bacteria are also found in the stools of infected persons and can be passed from person to person if good hand washing habits are not followed.

 Some other bacterial and viral infections can cause similar symptoms.
 Shiga toxin-producing E. coli infection is usually diagnosed through a stool culture or by a test which detects the toxin in an infected person’s stool.

 Most persons recover without medical treatment in 5-10 days.
 Antibiotics should not be used to treat this infection.
 Antidiarrheal agents like Imodium® should be avoided as they can slow down your body’s digestive process, giving the toxins more time to absorb and may cause longer duration of illness .
 Hemolytic uremic syndrome is a life-threatening condition usually treated in an intensive care unit (ICU) in a hospital.